 Thanks to Star, Disney Plus just got a whole lot gayer.
 The sixth brand to launch after Disney, Pixar, Marvel, Star Wars and National Geographic, the new sub-section has doubled the amount of content available on the streaming service, which was, to be honest, a heterosexual haven upon its initial debut.
-Earlier this year, however, the LGBTQ+ community found their place on one of the world’s leading media platforms with the inclusion of groundbreaking television shows such as Buffy the Vampire Slayer, Grey’s Anatomy, Love, Victor and Ugly Betty.
+In 2020, however, the LGBTQ+ community found their place on one of the world’s leading media platforms with the inclusion of groundbreaking television shows such as Buffy the Vampire Slayer, Grey’s Anatomy, Love, Victor and Ugly Betty.
 The gays have won!
 One Million Moms, what’s good?
-Following in the footsteps of our Netflix listicle, we’ve collected 14 of the best queer shows you can watch right now on Disney Plus.
+Following in the footsteps of our Netflix listicle, we’ve collected 17 of the best queer shows you can watch right now on Disney Plus.

 9-1-1: Lone Star (2020 – present)